 Fear of losing someone you love also arises when someone mistreats you.
 You keep succumbing to their toxicity because you keep hoping they will change, but their behavior makes you feel insecure, and you fear losing them.

 3 Signs that you are experiencing the fear of losing someone

-Worried if you are having unhealthy thoughts about the fear of losing a loved one?
+Worried if you have unhealthy thoughts about the fear of losing a loved one?

-Here are the signs to watch out for when you are experiencing the phobia of losing someone you love.
+Here are the signs to watch out for when experiencing the phobia of losing someone you love.